 - Temperature taking is considered an acceptable part of a pre-employment medical screening but, as with all pre-employment medical screenings, it is permitted as part of a post-offer exam only.

-- Employers may delay an applicant’s start date if they have COVID-19 or its symptoms.
+- Employers may delay an candidate’s start date if they have COVID-19 or its symptoms.

-- Employers may withdraw a job offer if an applicant needs to start immediately but has tested positive for COVID-19.
+- Employers may withdraw a job offer if an candidate needs to start immediately but has tested positive for COVID-19.

-- Employers may not postpone a start date or withdraw a job offer if an applicant is in a high-risk category for COVID-19 complications.
-Although, applicants in these categories can choose to accept accommodations like a later start date or a teleworking option.
+- Employers may not postpone a start date or withdraw a job offer if an candidate is in a high-risk category for COVID-19 complications.
+Although, candidates in these categories can choose to accept accommodations like a later start date or a teleworking option.

 Additional details about these and other guidelines are included in the Pandemic Preparedness in the Workplace publication.
 Follow the link for information and additional resources related to hiring and workforce management during COVID-19.